 The developing brain of a teenager can have an adverse impact on their ability to focus and concentrate.

 The rapid and diverse brain development during adolescence means that the rational part of their brain is smaller and more ‘chaotic’ as their brains are forming connections starting with the emotional, primitive part of the brain which lends itself to be distracted, lose focus and wander.

 There is so much going on in a teenage brain that a lot of energy and resources are wasted, they are easily distracted, and this can have an impact on the decision-making process.

 We are quick to label these behaviours, but what if they are from a developing brain where the move from childhood to adolescent development is rapid and diverse, leading to teenagers needing to find their path, their ways of learning and developing independence in their thoughts and processing.

 What can we do to help our teenagers?

-Join me and other parents of pre-teens and teens in my online programme from the 21st – 25th September where we will put together a ‘tool-kit’ to support and guide our teenagers through these difficult years.
-The programme will run in a Facebook group and you will be able to access the content at any time so you don’t have to be available at a particular time.
+Join me and other parents of pre-teens and teens in my online programme from the 3rd – 7th May 2021 where we will put together a ‘tool-kit’ to support and guide our teenagers through these difficult years.
+You can access the short videos at any time, so you don’t need to be available at a set time each day.

 - Look at why sleep is so important; how, by understanding how the teenage brain works we can ensure they get the amount of sleep they need and how we can create an ideal sleep environment.